PhilipWafula/Flask-Server-Side/README.md

 cd devtools/
 source install_requirements.sh
 ```
-To get a fully functional instance of the application set up, run the `setup_development_environment.sh` script:
+To get a fully functional instance of the application set up from scratch, run the
+`setup_development_environment.sh` script from the devtools folder:

 ```shell script
 source setup_development_environment.sh